Mikeitz & Vayeishev: Yoseif’s Theology, Part 1

 Why does Jacob listen to Joseph’s bad reports about his brothers?

 Subconsciously he may realize that his partiality for Joseph is based only on his love for the boy’s mother.
 (The Torah does not mention Joseph’s good looks or intelligence at this point.)
-If Jacob knew that Joseph actually was superior to his brothers, he would have less reason to feel guilty for his preferential treatment.
-So when Joseph gives him bad reports about at least four of his brothers, Jacob is happy to believe him.
+Jacob may need a reason to believe that Joseph actually is superior to his brothers; then he would have less reason to feel guilty for his preferential treatment.
+So when Joseph gives him bad reports about at least four of his brothers, Jacob is happy to believe they are inferior.

 Why does he send Joseph on a journey of several days4 to check up on his older brothers?